krzysckh/schemer/doc/schemer.md

 List of extensions and their description:
 - *colors*, defines colors using kebab-case (look in *scm/colors.scm* for a list)
-- *click*, defines functions that can easily register clicks for ui elements.
+- *click*, defines functions that can easily register clicks for ui elements:
-  It defines:
   - `(on-click rect f drawf)` - where *rect* is a list *'((x1 y1) (x2 y1))*
     containing the rectangle that is the click area, *f* is a function that needs to be called when the *rect* is clicked, and *drawf* is a function